Contents of this page

 Two years ago the UN General Assembly held a high-level summit “to address large movements of refugees and migrants”.
 The resulting New York Declaration set out member states’ resolve to start negotiations on a new global compact on “safe, orderly and regular migration”.

-In the intervening time every single UN member state – with the exception of the USA which withdrew from negotiations in December 2017 – worked on the development of a final text, which will now be adopted at a conference in Marrakech, Morocco on the 10-11 December.
+In the intervening time every single UN member state – with the exception of the USA which withdrew from negotiations in December 2017 – worked on the development of a final text, which was adopted at a conference in Marrakech, Morocco on 10-11 December.

 In light of the discussion that this has inspired, and to correct any misconceptions, we have prepared the following briefing.